knipknap/django-find/README.md

 }
 ```

-django-searchable is smart in figuring out how to join those models
+django\_searchable is smart in figuring out how to join those models
 together and return a useful search results.

 ## Example